MightySergo/git_lessions/git instruction.md

 5. After this, you can `push` your changes into the remote repository and `pull` changes from the remote repository to the local one.

 ## Pull Request
+If you're working with someone else's project on GitHub, you won't be able to push your changes directly (unless you have been given permission by the project owner).
+Instead, you will need to create a pull request.
+You can create your pull request by following the instructions below:
 1. Make a repository fork.
 2. Clone your repository version.
 3. Create a new branch and make your edits.